theicfire/makefiletutorial/src/index.md

 # Automatic Variables and Wildcards
 ## * Wildcard
 <!--  (Section 4.2) -->
 Both `*` and `%` are called wildcards in Make, but they mean entirely different things. `*` searches your filesystem for matching filenames.
 I suggest that you always wrap it in the `wildcard` function, because otherwise you may fall into a common pitfall described below.
-It's oddly unhelpful and I find it more confusing than useful.

 ```makefile
 # Print out file information about every .c file